 Who Should use Three Sided Shapes?

 Unlike squares, triangles can come in many forms and these all depend on the lengths of the sides.
 Depending on the lengths of the sides, different variations and meanings can be portrayed.
 A wider based isosceles shows stability, whilst an equilateral shows balance and harmony.
+Due to this it is important to understand the subtle differences in the shapes.

 An excellent use of the triangle is in the Mitsubishi logo.
 At first glance it appears to be made of diamonds, but it is important to see how negative space is used here.
 Each diamond is composed of two triangles that are each the exact dimensions of the spaces.
 The overall triangle shape is also scaled to one of these triangles.
 Through this, the logo speaks of power, stability and precision.